Written By: Matt Durr, E.A., Director of Mergers & Acquisitions

 We have been in a bull market for the better part of the last decade, but there are cracks in the foundation.
 Inflation is rising at rates that have not been seen in my entire life.
 The government continues to spend while threatening to raise taxes.
 Margin debt is soaring.
 Interest rates and bond yields are increasing.
 Volatility, Vladimir Putin, etc.…

 I am not debating whether stagflation is looming or we’re headed toward a recession.
 Rather, older advisors must take into consideration the impact that a major market decline will have on the enterprise values of their books of business.

 Whenever the next long-term correction takes place, AUM will go down, which directly corresponds to fees generated, which directly impacts practice valuations.
 A correction will also decrease buyer demand and ability to acquire.
 Historically, all major corrections have taken about six years for market indexes to retrace the value lost from prior peaks.
 The corrections of 1987, 2000, and 2008 saw index values diminish by roughly 40%.

-- Tips For Successful Advisory Practice Acquisitions
+- Four Tips For A Successful Sale Of Your RIA Or Financial Advisory Practice

 Do advisors in their mid-to-late 60s have six years from the start of the next major correction to get their books back to even, let alone additional years to grow their books from the historic highs that we’re currently experiencing?

 AdvisorLaw is a one-stop solution for all things M&A-related.
 Our attorneys and team can handle all aspects of your transaction — from valuation to closing — in one centralized location.
 There’s no need to engage multiple firms and invite unnecessary cooks into the kitchen.

 Given the fact the markets have been cranking, the M&A marketplace is a nice spot for a seller to be right now.
 AUM is high, valuations are high, and buyer demand is high.
 Consequently, many of our services are complementary to the seller.